uvasrg/uvasrg.github.io/src/content/post/whitehouse2019.md

 After the meeting, as a sign of the national state at the time, participants were given a gift &mdash; a box of red, white, and blue M &amp; M's with a barely legible signature on them.
-I wasn't brave enough to eat the contents myself, but according to my kids, they were not as good as Smarties or Reese's Pieces.
+I wasn't brave enough to eat the contents myself, but according to my kids, they were okay, but not as good as Smarties or Reese's Pieces.

 <div class="row" width=90% style="padding-bottom: 20px">
    <div class="column small-6 medium-3">